 Even if you see carpenter ants roaming around your home, it doesn’t mean their nest is in your house.
 After mating, which involves a winged male and female copulating in mid-air, the male dies, while the female goes in search of a cozy nest where she can lay her eggs.
 And she will usually choose to make her home in damp, dead wood.
 Her favourite spots include:

 In 60 days, the brood of about 15 to 20 eggs will hatch its first sterile worker ants.
 They play a crucial role, finding food to feed the queen and the larvae.

-They will also expand the nest by constructing long galleries to house the growing colony.
-After about 3 years, the colony will contain between 2,000 and 3,000 female workers, one or more queens and some 200 to 400 winged males and females for breeding.
+These workers will be responsible for building long tunnels to house the growing colony.
+After about three years, the colony of carpenter ants will contain between 2000 and 3000 workers, one or more queens and 200 to 400 winged females and males, which will ensure reproduction.

-At this point, satellite colonies are established close to the main colony.
-Workers then move between nests to take care of the queen and the larvae.
+At this point, satellite colonies will form in the vicinity of the mother colony.
+The workers will then move from one nest to another to take care of the queen and the larvae.

-If, however, you find small piles of sawdust—called frass—near a hole, or parts of dead insects and other debris nearby, there may be a nest in the house.
-Follow the path of the ants, they will lead you to the nest.
+If you find stringy wood particles in your home, such as sawdust, or parts of dead insects and other debris, there could be a nest in the house.
+Follow the path of the ants, they will lead you to their nest.